backstreetbrogrammer/25_Concurrency/README.md

 - Step 5:  `GCD = a`
 - Step 6: Finish

-Write the GCD algorithm in Java using Futures.
+Write the GCD algorithm in Java using Executor Service and Futures.

 **Solution**: